the-coder007/Stats-ML-Hand-Written-Notes-/README.md

 # Stats-ML-Hand-Written-Notes-
-# Hope you all fint it useful !!
+# Hope you all find it useful !!
 # Giving Back to the Community !!